faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

        </soapenv:Body>
     </soapenv:Envelope>

-This will result in sending an SMS to the user which is valid for 20 mins (recheck) of inactivity.
-The SMS will be used for all subsequent authentication for the user.
-This needs to be rechecked whether it is an SMS or some other kind of Pin for AltinnPin
+This will result indicating which PIN code (from date of letter) the user to use.
+This PIN code is through a letter sent to the user.
+In such letter, users usually have multiple pins and therefore the response is something like:

+> Benytt engangskode 8 fra brev datert torsdag, 17. desember 2015

+We might not use this method in production.

+Each authentication is only valid for 30 mins of inactivity.

 **Response Example:**